Quick scan searches only locations that are common hiding places for infections.

 - If you want to scan removable devices, like thumb drive, CD, etc.

-For all scans, once the scan is complete, the results will be displayed for you to interpret.
+For all scans, once the scan is complete, the results will be displayed for you to review.